Thomas-Shephard/ubuntu-ansible-setup/README.md

     - Open the generated `<client_name>.conf` file.
     - Replace `YOUR_CLIENT_PRIVATE_KEY` with the private key you generated in step 1.
     - Import this modified file into your WireGuard client and activate the connection.

+---

+## 4. Service Status Webpage
+This playbook automatically creates a simple webpage that lists all deployed services and provides clickable links to access them.

+This page is accessible **via VPN only** at `http://<your_server_ip>:5001`.